-- Applications must be made on the application form [GA AAG (2015)], which may be obtained from the address at the end of this document. - Applications should include the following supporting documents: - o a sample of the work of the author(s)/illustrator(s) concerned (either a sample of the work in progress or a short sample of a previously published work); - a full list of English-language titles published in the previous financial year and planned for the current financial year, grouped according to whether or not they received any form of WBC grant and including publication dates.
-A pro forma is available.

-- a detailed profit and loss forecast for the proposed book.
-A pro forma is available electronically which will automatically calculate profit/loss. - Applications are considered by the English-language Publishing Grants Panel, which meets twice a year, usually in February and July.
-Deadlines are posted on the WBC's website and will usually be in December and early May. - Grants will not be awarded retrospectively.
-Publishers should allow sufficient time between a Panel meeting and the planned publication date (six months) to avoid committing to publication before hearing the outcome of their application.
-Should the publication date be too close to the date of the Panel meeting, the Panel may assume that there is not a genuine need for grant-aid. - All publishers in receipt of an Advances or Fees to Authors and Illustrators Grant must adhere to the conditions of grant aid for this scheme, see [GT&C AAG (2017)], including the timely supply of bibliographical data and making grant-aided titles available through normal trade channels (including the Welsh Books Council's Distribution Centre).
+- Applications must be made on the application form [GA AAG (2021)], which may be obtained from the address at the end of this document. - Applications should include the following supporting documents: - o a sample of the work of the author(s)/illustrator(s) concerned (either a sample of the work in progress or a short sample of a previously published work); - a full list of English-language titles published in the previous financial year and planned for the current financial year, grouped according to whether or not they received any form of BCW grant and including publication dates.
+A pro forma is available. - o a detailed profit and loss forecast for the proposed book.
+A pro forma is available electronically which will automatically calculate profit/loss. - Applications are considered by the English-language Publishing Grants Subcommittee, which meets four times a year, usually in February, May, July, and October.
+Deadlines may be obtained from the address at the end of this document, or from the BCW website. - Grants will not be awarded retrospectively.
+Publishers should allow sufficient time between a Subcommitee meeting and the planned publication date (six months) to avoid committing to publication before hearing the outcome of their application.
+Should the publication date be too close to the date of the Subcommittee meeting, the Subcommittee may assume that there is not a genuine need for grant-aid. - All publishers in receipt of an Advances or Fees to Authors and Illustrators Grant must adhere to the conditions of grant aid for this scheme, see [GT&C AAG (2021)], including the timely supply of bibliographical data and making grant-aided titles available through normal trade channels (including the Books Council's Distribution Centre).
 Publishers are asked to familiarise themselves with this document before proceeding with an application.